Who are you?

 What’s special about Azius?

 - We offer the widest variety of Windows internals, debugging, security, and device driver development seminars in the industry.
-(This includes topics that no one else covers.)

 - We are industry-recognized experts (Windows Driver Kit MVPs for multiple years, MCTS for Windows Internals, moderator of the Microsoft Windows Driver Kit forum, etc.